Skip to contents

 There are two different ways to add exclusions/selections to the slopes.

-2. Input required information: Type, Patient, Profile, Range, Reason.
-IXrange is the Data Point number in the slope, which can be seen by hovering over the points in the plots below.
+1. For selection and exclusion, click + Exclusion/Selection and input the corresponding information.
+RANGE refers to the data point number in the slope, which can be seen by hovering over the points in the plots below.

 Slope selection buttons